magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_dropdown.md

 Widget source file is [lib/web/mage/dropdowns.js].

-The dropdown widget allows to show show on storefront a select box with custom content for each of available options.
+The dropdown widget allows to show on storefront a select box with custom content for each of available options.

 {:.bs-callout .bs-callout-info} Dropdown widget is not meant to replace default